omnisnash/advent-of-code-leaderboard-microsoft-teams/README.md

 # Advent Of Code - Microsoft Teams Leaderboard

-Publish your Advent of Code (AoC) private leaderboard to a Microsoft Teams room via a Webhook connector.
+Publish your Advent of Code (AoC) private leaderboard to a Microsoft Teams room or a Discord channel via a Webhook connector.

 ![Teams message screenshot](./doc/screenshot.jpg)